lelegard/arm-cpusysregs/docs/arm64e-on-macos.md

   state.
 This is a clever security precaution to make sure that the operation is manually performed by a human and not automatically triggered by some malware.
 - Boot the system, keeping the finger on the power button to display the boot options.
+On an iMac, or MacBook, the procedure is the same, keep the finger on the power button.
 Select "Options", "Continue", select a user, "Next", enter our password, open a terminal from the "Utilities" top menu.
 - Enter command `csrutil disable`.
 This command prompts for our user name and password again.
 - Reboot the system.

+On macOS 14 (Sonoma), the procedure is slightly different.
+After booting in recovery mode and selecting "Options", you can directly open a terminal.
+The user's password will be asked by `csrutil disable`.

 **Note:** To restore the system integrity after tests, perform the same recovery mode procedure with command `csrutil enable` instead of `disable`.